-BraunAbility is a leader in providing wheelchair accessible vehicles, offering both side-entry and rear-entry conversion options across a range of popular vehicle models.
+BraunAbility is a leader in providing wheelchair-accessible vehicles, offering both side-entry and rear-entry conversion options across a range of popular vehicle models.
 Each type of conversion has its unique benefits, catering to different mobility needs and preferences.
 In this article, we will explore the key differences between side-entry and rear-entry wheelchair accessible vehicles (WAVs), and help you decide which option may be best suited for your needs.

 Side-Entry Wheelchair Accessible Vehicles

-Side-entry wheelchair accessible vehicles are one of the most popular options, thanks to the flexibility and freedom they offer.
+Side-entry wheelchair-accessible vehicles are one of the most popular options, thanks to the flexibility and freedom they offer.
 In these vehicles, the entire floor is lowered to provide the wheelchair user with ample headroom and ease of maneuverability throughout the cabin.
 This design allows for multiple seating options, including the ability to ride as the driver, front passenger, or in mid-row seating.

 Key Features of Side-Entry Vans: